zenchantlive/data-breach/memory-bank/activeContext.md

 # Active Context - Among Us 2D Recreation

 ## Current Focus
-We are currently starting the development of a 2D recreation of Among Us using JavaScript.
-This is the initial phase of the project where we're setting up the foundation and planning the MVP implementation.
+We have implemented the core MVP features of our 2D recreation of Among Us using JavaScript.
+We now need to test, debug, and polish the game to ensure it functions correctly.

 ## Recent Changes
-- Created the initial memory bank structure
+- Created the basic project structure (HTML, CSS, JavaScript)
+- Implemented the game canvas and rendering system
+- Developed player movement and collision detection
-- Defined the product context with MVP features and future enhancements
+- Created a simple map with rooms and corridors
+- Implemented the task system
+- Added impostor elimination mechanics
-- Established the basic project requirements
+- Developed the meeting and voting system
+- Implemented game state management and win/lose conditions

 ## Next Steps
-1. Set up the basic project structure
+1. Test the game thoroughly
+   - Verify all game mechanics work as expected
+   - Test edge cases and potential bugs
+   - Ensure proper game flow

+2. Polish the user interface
+   - Improve visual feedback
+   - Enhance player experience
-   - Create HTML, CSS, and JavaScript files
+   - Add instructions and help text

-   - Set up the canvas for 2D rendering
+3. Add final touches
-   - Implement basic styling
+   - Implement sound effects

-2. Implement core game mechanics
-   - Player movement system
-   - Basic map rendering
-   - Character rendering
-   - Collision detection

-3. Develop game loop
-   - Role assignment (Crewmate/Impostor)
-   - Task system
+   - Add animations
-   - Impostor elimination mechanics
-   - Meeting and voting system
+   - Improve AI behavior

 ## Current Challenges
-- Determining the best approach for multiplayer functionality
-- Deciding on the complexity of the initial map design
-- Balancing between simplicity for MVP and extensibility for future enhancements
+- Need to test task location assignment
+- AI behavior needs refinement
+- Vent usage functionality needs testing
+- Sabotage functionality not yet implemented

 ## Notes
-- We are focusing on one MVP feature at a time
-- The initial version will prioritize functionality over aesthetics
+- The MVP is nearly complete with core functionality in place
-- We will use vanilla JavaScript for the MVP to minimize dependencies
+- We've maintained a clean, modular code structure for future enhancements
+- The game is playable in its current state but needs testing and refinement